ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

     └── dbutils/
 ```

 The Java MySQL connector is placed inside the `javalibs` directory.
 You are free to store the JAR files anywhere in your file system.
-This example places those JAR files inside the project directory.
-As a best practice, maintain Java libraries inside the project.
+This example places those JAR files inside the package directory.
+As a best practice, maintain Java libraries inside the package.
-The `Ballerina.toml` file, which marks a directory as a Ballerina project lives at the root of the project.
-It is also a manifest file that contains project information, dependent Ballerina module information, and platform-specific library information.
+The `Ballerina.toml` file, which marks a directory as a Ballerina package lives at the root of the package.
+It is also a manifest file that contains package information, dependent Ballerina module information, and platform-specific library information.
 Java libraries are considered as platform-specific libraries.
 Here, is how you can specify a JAR file dependency in the`Ballerina.toml`.

 ```toml